 The University of Michigan Psychological Clinic is an agency which focuses on the assessment and treatment of adults from our campus and community.
 Intervention experiences include individual, couples and group therapy.

-- The Psychological Clinic was established in 1938 and has been committed to training in psychology for 75 years.
+- The Psychological Clinic was established in 1938 and has been committed to training in psychology for nearly a century.

-- Fellows work here within a wide scope of evidence-based treatment approaches, including interpersonal, cognitive-behavioral, emotion-focused, couples / systems, biological / psychiatric, and brief psychodynamic approaches.
+- Fellows work here within a wide scope of evidence-based treatment approaches, including interpersonal, cognitive,behavioral, emotion-focused, couples / systems, mindfulness-based, strength-based, biological / psychiatric, and brief psychodynamic approaches.

 - Fellows treat a wide range of adult outpatients, including those with anxiety, depression, interpersonal problems, adjustment difficulties, emotion dysregulation, and the full range of other outpatient presenting concerns.

-The University Center for the Child and Family (UCCF) assesses and and treats children, adolescents, couples, and families from our campus and community.
+The University Center for the Child and Family (UCCF) assesses and and treats children, adolescents and families from our campus and community.

-- UCCF was established in 1988, and over the past 25 years has established itself as a respected center for psychology training, as well as a valued community resource for the provision of high quality mental health assessment and treatment for local children, adolescents and families.
+- UCCF was established in 1988, and over decades has established itself as a respected center for psychology training, as well as a valued community resource for the provision of high quality mental health assessment and treatment for local children, adolescents and families.

 - Opportunities may exist for interested fellows to complete specialty training in emergency department, primary care, or other off-site pediatric settings.

-At both sites, a multi-theoretical, evidence-based approach to training and treatment is practiced, and a multicultural, diversity-infused perspective is infused in our setting and all of our work.
+At both our adult and child sites, a multi-theoretical, evidence-based approach to training and treatment is practiced, and a multicultural, diversity-infused perspective is infused in our setting and all of our work.